 Driving at 55 mph!

 There comes a point when you’re stepping over dollars to pick up pennies.
 Sure, you could enclose the wheels, get rid of your towing mirrors, – but stomping on the gas pedal to pass up on “idiot on the highway” would kill your fuel savings for a week.

 When you drive a motorhome, you’re exchanging a mortgage payment for a credit card at the fuel pump.
-That’s the bargain.
+That’s the bargain you made.

 If you’re still determined to own a super aerodynamic RV, may I recommend this 1982 Vixen motorhome?